Record-setting fall-like cooldown covers 200 million in central and eastern US, lasting into Labor Day weekend

 According to NOAA’s Climate Prediction Center, this dramatic temperature swing will bring below-average temperatures through the end of August and into the first week of September.

-This weather change happens just in time for the start of meteorological fall on Sept.
+This weather change has coincided with the start of meteorological fall on Sept.
 1, but astronomical fall doesn't begin until Sept.
 22.